imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 ## How to lookup a EJB from a Plugin
-Because of the fact that a Imixs Workflow plugin is independend from the Workflow implementation you can not  directly make use of the injection Feature from EJB 3.0 even if you plugin runs in the Imixs JEE Workflow.
-This is because the Plugin Class is typical not part of the Servlet Context nor it is implemented as a Session EJB.
+Because of the fact that a Imixs Workflow plugin is independent from the Workflow implementation you can not  directly make use of the injection Feature from EJB 3.0 even if you plugin runs in the Imixs JEE Workflow.
+This is because the Plugin Class is typical not part of the servlet context nor it is implemented as a Session EJB.
 For that reason it is not possible to inject an Session EJB with an annotation like it is typical  done in EJB 3.0:

 	@EJB
 	org.imixs.workflow.jee.ejb.EntityService entityService;

 To get a reference to a existing EJB in your Plugin Class, you can do a JNDI Lookup.
-The JNDI Lookup fetches the EJB from the EJB Container provided by the JEE Appliction Server.
+The JNDI Lookup fetches the EJB from the EJB Container provided by the JEE Application Server.
 So this is the  typical way to get an EJB Instance inside a POJO Class.
 The following example shows how you can lookup an EJB during the init() method of a plugin:

 	public void init(WorkflowContext actx) throws Exception {
 		super.init(actx);